Simple Plan: 1999–2001: early years

-In 1993, lead vocalist Pierre Bouvier and drummer Chuck Comeau were in a band named Reset.
-In 1998, Comeau left the group to go to college.
-In mid 1999, he met with high school friends and guitarists Jeff Stinco and Sébastien Lefebvre who were in separate bands of their own.
-Comeau, Stinco, and Lefebvre formed a new band together, called Simple Plan.
-In late 1999, Bouvier and Comeau reacquainted at a Sugar Ray concert and Bouvier left Reset soon after to join Comeau in the band.
-Bassist and backing vocalist David Desrosiers replaced Bouvier in Reset, but he too left the band six months later to join Simple Plan.
+In mid-1999, he met with high school friends and guitarists Jeff Stinco and Sébastien Lefebvre who were in separate bands of their own.
+Comeau, Stinco, and Lefebvre formed a new band together.
+Bouvier was going tired of being both a singer and a bassist; in late 1999, Bouvier and Comeau reacquainted at a Sugar Ray concert to join Comeau in the band.
+For some time, Bouvier switched between the new group and Reset, before ultimately leaving the latter.
+Bassist David Desrosiers briefly filled Bouvier's position in Reset, which impressed Bouvier and Comeau.
+Desrosiers was interested in joining another band when he was asked to join the new outfit.
+He too left the band six months later to join the then-unnamed band.
 This allowed Bouvier, who had doubled as the band's lead vocalist and bassist, to concentrate on singing, and Stinco, who had doubled as the band's lead guitarist and backing vocalist, to concentrate on guitar.
-In 2001 the band performed at Edgefest II in Toronto.

 Originally, the band did not have the name.
 At first, they considered naming the band Touchdown 999; later Bouvier's friends chose the name Simple Plan, derived from the 1998 film A Simple Plan.

+In 2001, Simple Plan performed at Edgefest II in Toronto and the Warped Tour.
+The band rehearsed material at Rumble Fish Studios, before recording at Arnyard Studios in Toronto, Ontario with producer Arnold Lanni.
+Partway through the recording sessions, they signed to major label Atlantic Records in October 2001.